antonia-white/game-base/README.md

 2. Create a Heroku app - select 'New', from the drop-down menu select Create New App.
 The app name provided must be unique.
 3. Select a region.
 4. Create.
-5. Navigate to the Resources tab and add a Heroku Postgres database.
+5. Navigate to the Resources tab and add a Heroku PostgreSQL database.
 6. Access the Settings Tab and find the Config Vars.
 For this project you will need the following config vars:
     *   MONGO_DBNAME = the name of your mongo database.
     *   MONGO_URI = the uri for your mongo database.